 I keep getting the dreaded “your phone storage is full” message on my smartphone whenever I try and take pictures or download something new.
 What can I do to free up some space?

 I used to have a phone that only had 512MB of internal storage (in 2012!
 I'm still furious at the phone seller who sold it to me), so I know your pain, Alvin.
 Luckily, there are a few things you can do to free up some space until you're ready to move on to one with a bit more storage.

 How to free up smartphone storage space

-Here are seven tips to clear out a bit of room on your phone.
+Here are eight tips to clear out a bit of room on your phone.
 Chances are you've already done some of them - but have a dig through and see if you can scrounge some more memory.

 1. Get a memory card

 The obvious first solution if your phone has a memory card slot is to stick a card in it, and use it to store apps and files.
 Splash out on a bigger card if you need it (so long as your phone can support it).
 We like this 128GB one here - or go even bigger to 200GB if your phone can handle it.

 No card slot?
 Let's have a look at your other options.

 2. Make use of cloud storage

 Shift your photos, videos, documents, and what-have-you to a cloud service - like iCloud, Photo Stream, Google Drive, or Dropbox.
 Then once you're sure they've transferred successfully - check by accessing the service from another device - delete the local files from your phone.